 During the Big Game, football fans across the country will gather around the TV to watch.
 But what if you’re more of a fan of Fido than football?

-Those who enjoy puppy kisses more than blitzes can tune into Puppy Bowl XVI, which airs Feb.
-7, 2021, at 2 p.m.
+Those who enjoy puppy kisses more than blitzes can tune into Puppy Bowl XVIII, which airs Feb.
+13, 2022, at 2 p.m.
 EST/11 a.m.
-PST on Animal Planet.
+PST on Animal Planet or streaming on discovery+.
 During the adorable event, two teams of adoptable puppies—Team Fluff and Team Ruff—will compete on a miniature football field for a chance to win the "Chewy Lombarky Trophy"—and our hearts!

 You can score some major points with the other dog lovers in your life by inviting them over to watch the game while hosting a Puppy Bowl party.
-Let beChewy show you how to throw the best Puppy Bowl 2021 party on the block for all your friends and family—and their puppers, too!
+Just make sure your celebration adheres to the Centers for Disease Control and Prevention (CDC) guidelines, and don’t forget to double check your own state’s guidelines, too, as they may have specific restrictions in place.
+Let BeChewy show you how to throw the best Puppy Bowl 2021 party on the block for all your friends and family—and their puppers, too!

 To start, you’ll need to send out invites.
 You can send printed or digital invitations.